Digital Photography Tips, Tutorials and Resources

 PNG, which is pronounced like “ping” and its file name is .png, stands for Portable Network Graphics.
 It is a type of image format that web designers use to create websites because it supports transparent backgrounds and/or semi-transparent images (it is, in fact, the only type of image format that supports transparency).

 This capability makes PNG great for logos and dynamic website graphics.
-So if you want a fantastic looking website, you should definitely use PNG-formatted images.
+So if you want a fantastic-looking website that your visitors will love, you should definitely use PNG-formatted images.

 Odds are you have seen PNG images before, such as when a transparent logo is located on a photographer’s picture, allowing you to see the photo through the logo.
 In this case, the purpose of transparency is to subtly promote the photographer who took the picture (and to prevent someone else from using it).